Matías Tissera

-Matías Tissera (born 6 September 1996) is an Argentine professional footballer who plays as a forward for Ludogorets Razgrad.
+Matías Tissera (born 6 September 1996) is an Argentine professional footballer who plays as a forward for Huracán, on loan from Ludogorets Razgrad.

 Career

 Tissera spent his youth career with Argentino de Rojas, Sarmiento de Rosario and Newell's Old Boys.
 He entered the first-team of Newell's Old Boys in March 2017, making his debut on 18 March in a 3–0 victory over Vélez Sarsfield.
 Four further appearances followed during 2016–17.
 On 14 August 2017, Tissera was loaned to Primera B Nacional's Quilmes until June 2018.
 He featured in twelve matches for Quilmes as they finished 12th.
 Upon returning to his parent club, Tissera was loaned out again to Independiente Rivadavia of Primera B Nacional.
 In February 2022, Tissera joined Bulgarian champions Ludogorets Razgrad.
+During his time with the club, he has mostly seen action as a substitute.
+On 7 June 2023, on the last matchday of the season Tissera scored the only goal in a 1–0 win over Cherno More, which secured the title for Ludogorets.

+In January 2025, Tissera joined Huracán on loan until December 2025 for a loan fee of €200,000 with the option to buy for €1.75m.